jimhigson/oboe.js/writing/main/5_Implementation.md

 This test service is written using
 Node and returns known content progressively according to known timings, somewhat emulating a slow internet connection.
+The integration tests particularly verify behaviours where platform differences could cause inconsistencies.
-For example, the url `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of one per second,
+For example, the test url `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
+Oboe registers a JSONPath selector for the numbers against a callback that aborts the http request on seeing `5`.
+The correct behaviour is to get no callback for the sixth, even when running on platforms lacking support for XHR2 where all ten will have already been downloaded.

 The desire to be amenable to testing influences the boundaries on which the application splits into components.
 Confidently black box testing a stateful unit as is difficult; because of side-effects it may later